If you have depression, your doctor might suggest Pristiq as a treatment option for you.

 † To learn more about this side effect, see the “Side effects explained” section below.

 ‡ An allergic reaction is possible after taking Pristiq.
-But this side effect wasn’t reported in studies.
+But it’s unclear whether this side effect was reported in studies or after the drug was made available on the market.

 If you develop serious side effects while taking Pristiq, call your doctor right away.
 If the side effects seem life threatening or you think you’re having a medical emergency, immediately call 911 or your local emergency number.